nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 # Nautobot to Arista CloudVision Sync

 A plugin for [Nautobot](https://github.com/nautobot/nautobot) that allows synchronization of data directly between CloudVision and Nautobot.
-It synchronizes user device tags from Nautobot into CloudVision while importing devices and their interfaces and system tags from CloudVision into Nautobot.
+From Nautobot into CloudVision, it synchronizes user device tags.
+From CloudVision into Nautobot, it synchronizes devices, their interfaces and their system tags.
 Here is a table showing the data mappings when syncing from CloudVision.

 | CloudVision System Tags | Nautobot Device Custom Field |
 |-------------------------|------------------------------|